 Income taxes relating to items recognised directly in equity are recognised in equity and not in profit or loss.

-Deferred tax assets and deferred tax liabilities are offset only if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred tax assets and liabilities relate to the same taxable entity and the same taxation authority.
+current tax liabilities and the deferred tax assets and liabilities relate to the same taxable entity and the same taxation authority.

 Other taxes

 Revenues, expenses and assets are recognised net of the amount of GST, except when: